Linley House

 Linley House is a heritage-listed house located at 360 Burns Bay Road, Linley Point in the Lane Cove Council local government area of New South Wales, Australia.
 It is also known as Linley and Grenaby.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

-History

 Heritage listing

 Linley was listed on the New South Wales State Heritage Register on 2 April 1999.